dcelaj/exercise-game-builder/README.md

 - The **assets** folder contains the game art and sound, along with a few other misc items.
 The art is mainly png files, but I'm considering support for 3D assets.
 - The **models** folder contains the machine learning models used in the game.
+    - You'll have to download the mediapipe model with the link in the text file provided.
+    - The exercise detection model I've created is included, along with some helper files I used to make the exercise detector if you want to train your own - more info is in the file comments.
 - The **output** folder is used to collect any file outputs, mainly for debugging or final packaging.
 - The **source folder** contains all the python code and modules.
 - The plan png file is a **REALLY** rough sketch of how everything was set up and planned.